 The therapist at EYES WIDE OPEN

 Mental Health Counselor, Reiki Master and Art Therapist Silvia Casabianca's approach to therapy is integrative, holistic and psychodynamic.
-She has been trained in psychonalytic theory, humanism and family systems and believes that one of the goals in therapy is freedom.
+She has been trained in psychonalytic theory, humanism, somatics, and family systems and believes that one of the goals in therapy is freedom.
 She encourages the patient to safely explore inner experiences (many times through the use of art), and considers therapy a continuing process of change which will hopefully continue after counseling has ended.
-With a background as a former medical doctor and having been a psychotherapist since 1992, she has been fascinated by neuroscience and believes in neuroplasticity, the capacity of the brain to change.
+She offers her client psychoeducation, convinced that when you understand how your body and mind work, you can be more in charge of your change process.
+With a background as a former medical doctor and having been a psychotherapist since 1992, she has been fascinated by neuroscience and believes in the capacity of the brain to change (neuroplasticity).
+She also has a background as an educator (university professor, head of Carpe Diem School in Cartagena) and believes that parents should have access to pertinent training that helps them understand the science of parenting.
+A kinder society results from parenting and education that systematically promotes empathy and computation.

 The benefits of therapy manifest in the person becoming open to experience life at its fullest; being able to trust their own ability to make decisions; accepting themselves for who and what they are, and accepting responsibility for their own behavior.
 Therapy aims at helping people be productive and loving.
 But overall, counseling increases self-awarenss and quiets the mind.